Skip to content

 Cursor vs Windsurf in 2026 — Which AI IDE Should You Use?

 Both Cursor and Windsurf are VS Code forks rebuilt with AI at their core.
 Both offer agentic coding that plans, writes, and iterates across multiple files.
-Both feel familiar if you use VS Code.
-But they take different approaches to pricing, context handling, and the coding experience.
+Both feel familiar if you use VS Code — your extensions, shortcuts, and themes mostly carry over.
+But they take different approaches to pricing, context handling, and the moment-to-moment coding experience.
 Here is where each one wins.

 The bottom line